tankh99/tp/docs/UserGuide.md

     * `delete 903` : Deletes the patient that has the id of 903 (This is different from the natural ordering of the list).

-    * `appointment pid/1 d/2022-12-12 12:00 att/true ad/This is a dummy appointment` : Adds an appointment for patient index 1 to the address book at 12pm on 12 December 2022.
+    * `adda pid/1 sd/2022-12-12 12:00 ed/2022-12-12 13:00 att/true s/5 ad/This is a dummy appointment` : Adds an appointment for patient index 1 to the address book from 12pm to 1pm on 12 December 2022.

+    * `querya` : Lists all appointments that are stored in CogniCare.

+    * `querya pid/2` : List all appointments belonging to patient index 2 that are stored in CogniCare.

+    * `edita 1 pid/3` : Changes appointment index 1 with the patient id 3.

     * `deleteappointment 900` : Deletes the appointment that has the id of 900 (This is different from the natural ordering of the list).

     * `clear` : Deletes all patient information from the CogniCare application.